Review: Volkswagen Grand California (2019)

 Both models feature the same wet room, incorporating a shower, cassette toilet and a drop-down sink.
 It’s not exactly the Ritz, but the shower is easy to operate and there are some useful storage areas for toiletries.
-We did find that water leaked from the shower room out onto the floor of the Grand California - something Volkswagen might put down to our test vehicle being a pre-production model.
 There’s a 110-litre tank, providing enough water for a couple of showers and a 90-litre waste water tank.
 However, be warned, the flap to refill the water tank is on the same side as the sliding door and in its opening line.
 That means, if you open the door with the flap open, it is very easy to shear the flap off.

 There's storage for two 11kg gas bottles in the back of the motorhome, providing power for the twin-hob and heating, while water can be heated via gas or electricity.
 All the key functions can be controlled via a clever touchscreen operating panel, which also lets you check things like the battery status.

 All versions of the Grand California are supplied with a leisure battery, which sits under the bonnet.
 Confusingly, however, the 12V battery for the engine is found under the floor in the back.
 It's an odd arrangement but the leisure battery has enough power for the LED lights over a camping weekend.

 If you need more power for 'off the grid' camping then you can fit optional solar panels to the roof of the van, which charges up the leisure battery automatically when the sun is out.

 What's the Volkswagen Grand California (2019) like to drive?